chrislupdx/LCS/README.md

     - What does a sample run of your algorithm produce?

 ## Next Todo
-- get backtrack working
+    - wall clock rtests
-    - figure out which backtrack print do you want to take
+    - command line input would be sweet

 ## Roadmap
 - design test data